 During the 1960s and 70s, transistors were incorporated into integrated circuits, in which an assemblage of components i.e. capacitors, diodes, resistors are formed on a single chip of semiconductor material.
-A semiconductor is a material made up of germanium and Silicon always conducts electricity in a semi-enthusiastic way.
+A semiconductor is a material made up of germanium and Silicon that always conducts electricity in a semi-enthusiastic way.
 Its conductivity generally lies between conductor and Insulator.

 A Transistor is a three terminal device which comprises of several terms whose meaning is necessary to know.
 These are called terminology of a transistor.
 These are as following:

-(iii) Amplification: To boost up the strength of the weak signal such as to increase the amount of electrical current passing through a transistor refers to Amplification.
+To boost up the strength of the weak signal such as to increase the amount of electrical current passing through a transistor refers to Amplification.

-(iv) Dopant: An impurity added to a semiconducting material.
+An impurity added to a semiconducting material.

-(v) Chip: The piece of semiconducting material on which integrated circuits are etched.
+The piece of semiconducting material on which integrated circuits are etched.

-(vii) Doping: This refers to the phenomenon into which we add impurity i.e. either Trivalent or pentavalent to the semiconducting material to make it purer.
+This refers to the phenomenon into which we add impurity i.e. either Trivalent or pentavalent to the semiconducting material to make it purer.

-(viii) Integrated circuit (IC): An electronic device that contains thousands or millions of microscopic-sized transistors etched on a single piece (chip) of material.
+An electronic device that contains thousands or millions of microscopic-sized transistors etched on a single piece (chip) of material.

-(ix) N-type semiconductor: N-type semiconductors are those which comprises of electrons as a majority carrier and holes as a minority carrier.
+N-type semiconductors are those which comprises of electrons as a majority carrier and holes as a minority carrier.

 It acts as an obstruct to the flow of current.

-(xii) Semiconductor: Semiconductor is a device whose conductivity lies between insulator and conductors.
+A semiconductor is a device whose conductivity lies between insulator and conductors.
 It has negative temperature coefficient means its resistance decreases with temperature increases or vice versa.

 Types of Transistors:

-Unipolar junction Transistor (UJT’s):
+Unipolar junction Transistors (UJT’s):

 A unipolar junction transistor such as field effect transistors is a three-terminal semiconductor switching device and use only one kind of charge carrier.
 For silicon controlled rectifier, it is widely used in the triggering circuits.
 This device has a unique characteristic that when it is triggered, the emitter current increases regeneratively until it is limited by emitter power supply.
-Due to these characteristics it is used in a wide variety of applications like triggering circuits, oscillators, saw-tooth generators, timing circuits, pulse generators, phase control, and voltage or current-regulated supplies etc.
+Due to these characteristics, it is used in a wide variety of applications like triggering circuits, oscillators, saw-tooth generators, timing circuits, pulse generators, phase control, and voltage or current-regulated supplies etc.

-Bipolar junction Transistor (BJT’s):
+Bipolar Junction Transistors (BJT’s):

-A bipolar junction transistor is an active device that works as a voltage controlled current source and whose basic action is control of current at one terminal by controlling voltage applied at other two terminals.
+A bipolar junction transistor or BJT is an active device that works as a voltage controlled current source and whose basic action is control of current at one terminal by controlling voltage applied at other two terminals.
 It is the type of transistors that uses both electron and hole as a charge carrier.
 Bipolar Junction Transistors are of two types one is NPN and other is PNP, available as individual components, or fabricated in integrated circuits, often in large numbers.
 The basic function of a BJT is to amplify current.
-This allows BJTs to be used as an amplifiers or switches in wide applications such as electronic equipment i.e. audio amplifiers, mobile phones, computers, industrial control, radio transmitters and Television etc.
+This allows BJTs to be used as amplifiers or switches in wide applications such as electronic equipment i.e. audio amplifiers, mobile phones, computers, industrial control, radio transmitters and Television etc.